oosullivan/cs2-handouts/git.md

 - commit changes - `git commit -a` - opens editor for a description of the changes
 - push - `git push` - copy changes back to Github
-- pull - `git pull` - If you've made changes from another computer since you were at this one.
+- pull - `git pull` - If you've made changes from another computer since you were at this one. im so confused but a good confused i think